Southeast

 With its small plates menu, diners can savor classics like fried alligator (our waiter said it had been on the menu for close to 20 years).
 Alternatively, fried boudin is another Southern food staple on the Boucherie menu.

-Its menu offers classics like Rabbit and Dumplings, expertly cooked, so each were toasted on the top and baked through with a hint of gooey goodness where it hits the filling.
-Not an easy task, since most dumplings I’ve tried are woofully undercooked.
+Its menu offers classics like Rabbit and Dumplings, expertly cooked.
+Each was toasted on the top and baked through with a hint of gooey goodness where it hits the filling.
+This was not an easy task since most dumplings I’ve tried are woefully undercooked.

 The Smoked Beef Short Ribs were fork tender and flavorful.
 I sampled Cochon’s Chicken and Andouille sausage gumbo with a roux so dark it looked like pine tree bark.
 Worth noting, the gumbo was on the thinner side that elevated the low country classic into a fine dining soup.